Please provide your zip code to see plans in your area.

 As of 2018, HHS enhanced the requirements for Navigators.
 The new requirements, detailed in 45 CFR 155.210(e)(9), ensured that Navigators would provide targeted assistance for underserved and uninsured populations, and post-enrollment assistance for things like eligibility appeals, subsidy reconciliation, and health insurance utilization questions.

 In the guidelines for 2020, HHS reversed course somewhat on this, making those duties optional, rather than required, for Navigator organizations.
-But in the rules for 2022 and beyond, HHS has reinstated the previous requirements.
+But in the rules for 2022 and beyond, HHS reinstated the previous requirements.
 This means that Navigators in the states with federally-run marketplaces are once again required to provide post-enrollment assistance with things like eligibility appeals and how to utilize health coverage after a person has already enrolled.

 Navigators are funded by the federal government in states that use the federally-run exchange (HealthCare.gov) and by the states that run their own exchange platforms.

 The previous high for federal Navigator funding had been $63 million, provided in the fall of 2016.
-The Trump administration had subsequently reduced federal Navigator funding down to only $10 million per year, so the funding that was provided in advance of the open enrollment period in the fall of 2021 was eight times more than has been available for the past few years.
+The Trump administration had subsequently reduced federal Navigator funding down to only $10 million per year, so the funding that was provided in advance of the open enrollment period in the fall of 2022 was ten times more than had been available just a few years earlier.

-And that’s despite the fact that fewer states need to rely on the federal Navigator funding: New Jersey, Pennsylvania, and Maine have all transitioned away from the federally-run exchange over the last few years, making the $80 million in federal Navigator funding stretch even further.
+And that’s despite the fact that fewer states need to rely on the federal Navigator funding: New Jersey, Pennsylvania, Virginia, and Maine have all transitioned away from the federally-run exchange over the last few years, making the $100 million in federal Navigator funding stretch even further (Virginia still uses HealthCare.gov, but has a state-run exchange using the federal enrollment platform, so the state funds its own Navigator program).

 You can see the lists of Navigator grant recipients for each year on this page.
 That page was updated in August 2022 with Navigator funding grants for the 2023 plan year, which include larger grant amounts than prior years.